SoCal TMJ & Headache — Los Angeles

 Trigeminal neuralgia is frequently misdiagnosed as a dental problem.
 Patients undergo unnecessary root canals, extractions, and splint therapy before the correct diagnosis is made.
 The pain follows the anatomical distribution of cranial nerve V — typically the V2 (maxillary) or V3 (mandibular) divisions.
 Trigger zones are reproducible: light touch, brushing teeth, chewing, or wind exposure provoke attacks.

-The Dental Misattribution
+The Dental Presentation

 Pain localized to jaw, teeth, or gums — appears dental